Approximation algorithms for the MAXSPACE advertisement problem: A 1/9-approximation for MAXSPACE-R

 For each ad~$A_i$, the algorithm considers only feasible sequential schedules.
 If~$A_i$ is in the computed solution, it has exactly~$w_i$ copies in distinct compatible slots.
 Thus, the algorithm always returns a feasible solution.

 By Lemma~\ref{lema:pd}, any feasible schedule for~$G$ can be modified to obtain a new schedule in which the same ads appear sequentially in the slots.
 Then, let~$\OPT$ be an optimal schedule for~$G$.
 There is a schedule~$\OPT'$ in which all ads of~$\OPT$ appears sequentially and~${f(\OPT) = f(\OPT')}$.
-The schedule~$\OPT'$ induces a feasible solution for the knapsack problem defined since every ad appears sequentially as an item of knapsack problem with weight~$w_i$ and the capacity of knapsack is not violated, since algorithm adds at most a copy per slot and~${W = K}$.
+The schedule~$\OPT'$ induces a feasible solution for the knapsack problem defined since every ad appears sequentially as an item of the knapsack problem with weight~$w_i$ and the capacity of the knapsack is not violated since the algorithm adds at most a copy per slot and~${W = K}$.

-A similar argument than the one used by~\citet{kellerer2004introduction} to prove the optimality of the dynamic programming algorithm for the binary knapsack problem can be used to prove that Algorithm~\ref{pd} finds an optimal solution for the knapsack problem with release dates and, thus, for MAXSPACE-RD with large ads. \end{proof}
+A similar argument to the one used by~\citet{kellerer2004introduction} to prove the optimality of the dynamic programming algorithm for the binary knapsack problem can be used to prove that Algorithm~\ref{pd} finds an optimal solution for the knapsack problem with release dates and, thus, for MAXSPACE-R with large ads. \end{proof}